Vibrant story of the dynamic art scene in British Columbia: Gary Sim’s collection

 “There were a few books that Gary himself asked us to include, one of which was Behind the Palette,” Stauble says.
 This rare catalogue, entirely produced by students at the Vancouver School of Art, features relief prints, colour silk screens, lithographs, photographs, and a full-colour architectural foldout page.
 “It tells a vivid story of the beginnings of the vibrant BC art scene,” she says.

 Other highlights of the Sim display include a book by celebrated First Nations writer, poet, artist and performer, E. Pauline Johnson (Tekahionwake).
 “Johnson’s The Legends of Vancouver is a suede-bound book which is quite fragile and must be handled with care.”
-The book was published in 1913 with a title page designed by J.W.G.
-(Jock) Macdonald, a member of the Painters Eleven collaborative whose goal was to promote abstract art in Canada.
+The book was published in 1913 with a title page designed by J.E.H.
+Macdonald, a co-founder of the Group of Seven.
 Another book on view, Made of Clay, 1998, compiled and produced by Linda Doherty with texts by Carol E. Mayer and Jane Matthews, looks at the history of ceramic art in BC.
 “It’s a good example of a book on fine craft, and ceramics are particularly important as a fine craft in BC,” Stauble says.
 “The cover is particularly beautiful.”

 The Library’s overall collection is impressive.
 It houses the most extensive collection of visual arts literature in Canada, tracing the development of visual arts in the country from the Gallery’s beginnings in 1880.
 The holdings focus on Canadiana and the history of the Western tradition from the late Middle Ages to the present, emphasizing painting, sculpture and the graphic arts of Britain, France, Italy and the United States, as well as the history of photography.
 The Library has 275,000 books, exhibition catalogues and bound periodicals; 700 current periodical subscriptions; 58,000 auction catalogues; hundreds of thousands of microforms, documentation files, photographs and slides; as well as substantial institutional archives and private papers.
 “The public can simply wander in, browse the current periodicals, and ask for assistance if they would like to research something or do their own work here,” Campbell says.
 “After all it belongs to Canadians,” Stauble adds.
 “The mandate of the National Gallery and its Library and Archives is to make this collection available to Canadians, to educate Canadians.
 These exhibitions are part of making the collection accessible and viewable, and to educate Canadians in art history.”